Manaslu Circuit Trek

 • Breakfast/Lunch/Dinner/Local cuisine

-Morning in Bimthang feels peaceful, with the massive Manaslu and Lamjung ranges glowing behind you.
-You descend into forest, crossing wooden bridges and moving through rhododendrons, pines, and moss-covered stones.
+Morning in Bimthang feels peaceful, with the massive Manaslu and Lamjung Himal ranges glowing behind you.
+After breakfast, you begin your descent, leaving the high alpine valley and slowly returning toward greener landscapes.

 • Guest House/Lodges